Weighing In At….

 My take up front: Coyotes are predators, not small varmints like prairie dogs or groundhogs.
 They need bullets that carry enough energy to transfer effectively for quick, clean kills.
 I start with bullets around 70 grains or heavier, sometimes a bit lighter if they’re designed tough enough.
 Lightweight bullets, like those below 70 grains built for varmints, often lack the energy and toughness needed for coyotes.

-My go-to choices are the 80-grain Hornady ELD-X, 80-grain ELD-M, 70-80 grain Berger VLDs, and the 69-grain Sierra Tipped MatchKing.
+69-grain Sierra Tipped MatchKing.
 These bullets have tougher jackets that hold together and deliver high energy transfer, which is key for coyotes.
 On marginal hits, like the shoulder or hips, their sturdy construction lets them punch through bone if needed, ensuring the energy gets where it counts for a solid kill.
 Most of the big-number coyote guys I talk to swear by the 70-grain and 80-grain Berger VLDs for their accuracy and performance on predators, and I can see why-they’r a favorite for a reason.

 To show the difference between heavier and lighter bullets, 1 compared an 80-grain Hornady ELD-X at 3300 fps to a 53-grain Hornady V-MAX at 4000 fps, a typical lightweight varmint bullet, both sighted in at 250 yards with a 2.75-inch scope height.
 Here’s how their bullet drop and retained energy stack up from 300 to 1000 yards: